DaanDeMeyer/reproc/README.md

 I have not found a way to avoid allocating memory while keeping a uniform cross-platform API for both POSIX and Windows.
 (Windows `CreateProcessW` requires a single UTF-16 string of arguments delimited by spaces while POSIX `execvp` requires an array of UTF-8 string arguments).
-Since process-lib's API takes child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string as required by Windows.
+Since reproc's API takes child process arguments as an array of UTF-8 strings we have to allocate memory to convert the array into a single UTF-16 string as required by Windows.

-process-lib uses the standard `malloc` and `free` functions to allocate and free memory.
+reproc uses the standard `malloc` and `free` functions to allocate and free memory.
 However, providing support for custom allocators should be straightforward.
 If you need them, please open an issue.